 16 April 2019

-The societies, cultures, and languages of the continent have always been highly diverse.
-Greeks and Romans were the first civilizations that introduced an urban, written and so-called ‘high culture.
+The continent’s societies, cultures, and languages have always been highly diverse.
+Greeks and Romans were the first civilizations to introduce an urban, written, and so-called high culture.

-Europe was a world of hunting and peasant communities before the arrival of Romans and Greeks.
+Europe was a world of hunting and peasant communities before the arrival of the Romans and Greeks.

 After the fall of the (west) Roman Empire (476) Europe would never be the same again.

 The ‘Greek’ Byzantine Empire kept the idea of a united Europe alive and called itself the continuation of the Roman Empire.